hylang/hy/docs/language/api.rst

         8
         => (zig-zag-sum 1 2 3 4 5 6)
         -3

 &kwonly
     .. versionadded:: 0.12.0

-    Parameters that can only be called as keywords.
-Mandatory keyword-only arguments are declared with the argument's name;
+    All following parmaeters can only be supplied as keywords.
-    optional keyword-only arguments are declared as a two-element list containing the argument name followed by the default value (as with `&optional` above).
+    Like ``&optional``, the parameter may be marked as optional by declaring it as a two-element list containing the parameter name following by the default value.

     .. code-block:: clj